unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Callo mentions an environment with bright green grass, walking trees and a stone.
 He asks you to speak with the other weaponsmiths to see if they know anything about the Dragon Scale.

+!!! info ""

 ### Abel Weapon Shop